Two-scale series expansions for travelling wave packets in one-dimensional periodic media: One-dimensional formulation

+A comparison with (\ref{link}) immediately reveals the challenge one faces when wishing to understand the spatial structure of the wave-packet (\ref{wave_packet}): the time evolution of the initial value

+of (\ref{omega_Gelfand}) for a fixed $\varkappa$ is obscured by the ``mixing'' of the amplitudes $\widetilde{u}(x/\varepsilon, \varkappa, \varepsilon, \omega)$ corresponding to different values of frequency $\omega.$ This, in turn, results in the loss of the dispersive picture for the Gelfand components $\widehat{u}(x/\varepsilon, t, \varkappa, \varepsilon)$ or, put simply, their propagation speeds at various times and locations, $t$ and $x.$ However, it appears that the dependence of $\widehat{u}$ on the parameter $\varepsilon$ has not been fully exploited yet, and perhaps the time evolution in (\ref{elem_solution}) can be separated from its spatial structure in an asymptotically explicit way for small values of $\varepsilon.$ This motivates us to look for new asymptotic ways to represent the scale-time separation in (\ref{elem_solution}).

-In our search for a suitable asymptotic tool that would address the problem above, we have been motived by two existing methods.
-On the one hand, it is known that in the case of dispersive homogeneous media \cite{Whitham}, when the setup of the operator $-(au_x)_x\equiv-\partial_x^2$ is generalised to higher-order homogeneous expressions $a\partial_x^{2n},$ $n\in{\mathbb N},$ (where $a$ is constant) the analysis at fixed frequencies is ``lifted'' to the global dynamics by applying the Fourier transform in $x$ and utilising an inverse transform with respect to the wavenumber $k$ related to the frequency $\omega$ via $\omega=\pm ak^n,$ resulting in an asymptotic description of the wave disersion for large times.
+In our search of a suitable asymptotic tool that would address the above problem, we have been motived by two existing methods.
+On the one hand, it is known that in the case of dispersive homogeneous media \cite{Whitham}, when the setup of the operator $-(au_x)_x,$ where $a$ is constant, is generalised to higher-order homogeneous expressions $a\partial_x^{2n},$ $n\in{\mathbb N},$ the analysis at fixed frequencies is ``lifted'' to the global dynamics by applying the Fourier transform in $x$ and utilising an inverse transform with respect to the wavenumber $k$ related to the frequency $\omega$ via $\omega=\pm ak^n,$ resulting in an asymptotic description of the wave dispersion for large times.

 On the other hand, the presence of a small parameter $\varepsilon$ corresponding to the ratio of lengths (that is, of the period of the medium and a macroscopic scale) brings up an analogy with the WKB expansion in high-frequency wave propagation \cite{Babich_Buldyrev, Babich_Buldyrev_Molotkov}, which can be viewed as a generalisation of the plane-wave ansatz to the case of inhomogeneous media.